-We recognize in power four different movements: first, straight lines, the shortest distance between two given points; second, undulations or waves; third, circles, and fourth, spirals.
-These different move-ments under primordial law, were all necessary to bring into their present shape suns, planets, stars and other material bodies; these with all the various forms of matter existing upon them, are the results of an expansion of power which has, does, and will continue to manifest itself in the production of the different organizations, animate and in-animate, existing in na-
+We recognize in power four different movements: first, straight lines, the shortest distance between two given points; second, undulations or waves; third, circles, and fourth; spirals.
+These different movements under primordial law, were all necessary to bring into their present shape suns, planets, stars and other material bodies; these with all the various forms of matter existing upon them, are the results of an expansion of power which has, does, and will continue to manifest itself in the production of the different organizations, animate and in-animate, existing in nature.

-In the formation of a planet under primordial law there were brought into regulation the straight-line movement and revolving currents.
+In the formation of a planet under primordial law, there were brought into requisition the straight-line there were brought into requisition the straight-line movement and revolving currents.

 The straight lines passed out from a positive or a central point to a certain distance, when their polarity became reversed, and they returned to experience a similar change at the centre, or starting point.
-The revolving currents were so arranged in their move-ments as to produce a globular or spheroidal form.
+The revolving currents were so attanged in their movements as to produce a globalattion spheroidal form.